Skip to main content Scroll Top

 PhysicsModerate LevelThe physics section was moderately difficult.
 Most questions were theory + Numericals balanced; High-weightage chapters are Ray Optics & Fluids (5 questions total).

-ChemistryModerate to Difficult LevelThe chemistry section was moderate.
-The section was Organic/Inorganic heavy; Major questions from Coordination (2-3Q), GOC/Mole Concept prominent.
+ChemistryModerate to Difficult LevelThe chemistry section was moderate, which was dominated by Inorganic and Organic.
+Major questions were from Coordination (2-3Q), GOC/Mole Concept prominent.
 One Salt Analysis question was tricky.

 MathematicsDifficult and very lengthyThe overall section was lengthy & tough.
 Section was dominated by Conics (3Q), Vectors/3D dominant, calculation-intensive.
 10-12 good attempts; prioritize Calculus, Probability over lengthy ones.